 These same faculty could stop making excuses and teach residents about personal finances, which plays a large part in their picture of stress.

 Reason Number 3: The Stigma

 Unfortunately, there is a stigma involving mental health, burnout, and depression.
-The stigma exists in providers taking care of patients with mental health struggles.
+The stigma doesn’t stop with our patients.

 It is common to think less of those that are struggling with these issues and to view them as a “lesser” person.
 They simply must not be “tough enough.”

 The fact that the brain is viewed this way is baffling to me.
-If you have severe kidney disease because you were born with polycistic kidney disease, we feel bad for you.
+If you have severe kidney disease because you were born with polycistic kidneys, we feel bad for you.
 If you were born with cystic fibrosis and have trouble breathing, we feel bad for you.

-But if you were born with a predilection towards mental illness, there is just something wrong with you.
+But if you were born with a predilection towards mental illness, there is something wrong with you.
+You are weak!

 Do you think wellness initiatives are a waste of time and money?
 Have you been helped by a wellness program?
 Is this something that we, as a medical community, should invest in?